15 amazing days of outback adventures from Adelaide to Darwin!

 Day 7 - Uluru – Kings Canyon

-Another Uluru sunrise excursion awaits (should you wish), with this morning’s optional tour taking you to artist Bruce Munro’s Uluru Field of Light – a blanket of 50,000 glowing bulbs.
+If you’re an early bird (or even if you’re not), we highly recommend an optional pre-dawn call to glimpse the Uluru Field of Light – a blanket of 50,000 glowing bulbs (own expense).
 What a way to start the day.
 There are so many record-breaking rock attractions in this part of the country that you may not have heard of Attila (Mt.
 Conner) before – but once you’ve glimpsed the table-like formation, you certainly won’t forget it.
 Stretch your legs again at Kings Creek Station, the largest exporter of wild camels in Australia.
+Guess what meat stars in the burgers for lunch?
 All your senses will be activated on the Kings Canyon rim walk, 440-million years in the making and forged through layers of sandstone and hard shale creating soaring domes and plateaus that plummet to an oasis of natural rock pools.
-It’s hard to gauge the immensity when you’re wandering, until you reach a lookout that is…

 Day 8 - Kings Canyon – Alice Springs